 GPS Technology

-Although speed hiking is mostly recreational, using some GPS tracking or mapping technology is worthwhile.
-Some people may use Strava to time their speed hikes or measure other statistics.
+Although speed hiking (and even fastpacking) is mostly recreational, using some GPS tracking or mapping technology is worthwhile.
+Some people may use Strava to time their walks or measure other statistics.
 There’s certainly nothing wrong with that.
-However, you may simply want to use your smartphone for GPS maps.
-When you’re hiking at a quicker pace, you often have less time to make decisions when on a trail.
+But, you may simply want to use your smartphone for GPS maps.
+When you’re walking at a quicker pace, you often have less time to make decisions when on a trail.
 This can often lead to losing a trail or going the wrong way.
-Having a GPS signal or even an old school map will help you navigate to ensure you’re back on the trail!
+Having a GPS signal or even an old school map will help you navigate to ensure you stay on the trail!

 Recap

 We hope that we have sparked your interest in joining the wonderful world of speed hiking!
 Or perhaps you’ve come to realise, that you’ve been doing it, all this time, without really knowing.
-Either way, we hope this guide can either kick start your speed hiking adventures or help improve them.
+Either way, we hope this guide can either kick-start your fast hiking adventures or help improve them.

-Please share this page on Facebook and tag your speed hiking buddy.
+Please share this page on Facebook and tag your speed hiking or fastpacking buddy.

 Thank you very much for your kind words.